The benefits of resistance bands are making them an increasingly popular option for workouts, both at home and at the gym.

 The further a resistance band is stretched, the greater the resistance it provides and the harder the muscles have to work to pull against the increasing tension.

-There are a few different styles of resistance bands to choose from depending on how you plan to use them:
+There are a few different types of resistance bands to choose from depending on how you plan to use them:

 Resistance bands also come in a range of tensions from light to very heavy.
 They are color coded with each color representing a different strength, thickness and weight.